operator-framework/operator-sdk-samples/memcached-operator/README.md

 # Memcached Operator

 ## Overview
-This Memcached operator is a simple example operato for the Operator SDK and includes some basic end-to-end tests.
+This Memcached operator is a simple example operator for the [Operator SDK][operator_sdk] and includes some basic end-to-end tests.

 ## Quick Start
 This quick start guide walks through the process of building the memcached-operator and running its end-to-end tests.